epinio/docs/docs/howtos/create_custom_appcharts.md

 The standard app chart, as well as the chart created here use a kubernetes `Deployment` as the main resource describing the active application.

-Up to version 1 of Epinio this was the only kind of resource which was acceptable.
+Up to Epinio version 1.0, this was the only kind of resource supported.

 After that it becomes possible to use other kinds of controllers, for example `StatefulSet`.